-The following present the list of theorems and corresponding dynamic and step-by-step applets , that the author constructed to support a teacher’s training program, held in 2009, on dynamic geometry software. since the original applets (published here, in Portuguese) no longer work, the contents in this page should be regarded as their reconstructions.
+the list below presents the theorems and corresponding dynamic, step‑by‑step GeoGebra applets that I originally created in 2009 to support a teacher‑training programme on dynamic geometry software.
+The first versions of these applets were published online in Portuguese and, although that site is no longer available, the contents here should be regarded as their reconstructions.

 - Varignon’s theorem